Veronika Weithaler

 To streamline communication and provide quick access to information, simple contact forms were implemented.
 These forms allowed visitors to submit inquiries or requests directly through the website, facilitating efficient and convenient communication with Veronika and her team.

 To ensure a systematic approach to multilingual website development, I initially set up the Italian language version as the foundation.
 Once this version was nearly complete, it served as a template for the remaining languages, namely German and English.
-I utilized the WPML (WordPress Multilingual Plugin) to seamlessly edit and create a cohesive structure for language segregation, ensuring consistency and efficiency across all language versions of the website.
+WPML (WordPress Multilingual Plugin) was implemented to support multilingual functionality.
+Pages and posts were translated using WPML’s Translation Management workflow, and a language switcher was configured in the header to enable seamless navigation between language versions while maintaining consistent layouts.

 Wiethaler’s method was the most important element of the website.
 It essentially set her apart from her competition and acted as her unique selling point against the pool of information available online.
 Once I started putting all the information together, I realised that the content about the method was extensive.
 It had to be coherently presented in order to create the trust and credibility that we were aiming for.